Generative Modeling Helps Weak Supervision (and Vice Versa): The WSGAN Model

 \section{The WSGAN Model}

 We first describe our proposed weakly-supervised GAN (WSGAN) model, visualized in Fig.~\ref{fig:wsganmain}, and then provide theoretical justification for the model fusion.
 We work with $n$ unlabeled samples $X \in \mathcal{X} \subseteq \mathbb{R}^d$ drawn from a distribution $\mathcal{D}_X$.
 We want to achieve two goals with the samples $X$.
 First, in generative modeling, we approximate $\mathcal{D}_X$ with a model that can be used to produce high-fidelity synthetic samples.
 Second, in supervised learning, we wish to use $X$ to predict labels $Y \in \{1,2, \ldots, C\}$, where $(X, Y)$ is drawn from a distribution whose marginal distribution is $\mathcal{D}_X$.
 However, in the weak supervision setting, we do not observe $Y$.
-Instead, we observe $m$ \textit{labeling functions} that provide imperfect estimates of $Y$ for a subset of the samples.
-These labeling functions (LFs), denoted $\lf_i$ for $1 \leq i \leq m$, vote on a sample $x$ to produce an estimate $\lf_i(x) \in \{0,\ldots, C\}$, where $0$ indicates abstain (i.e. no vote).
-The goal is to combine the $m$ estimates into a pseudolabel $\hat{Y}$ that can be used to train a supervised model~\cite{ratner2016data}.

-While weak supervision and generative modeling function over a number of domains, in this work we focus on images.
-Image tasks are especially challenging for weak supervision, since constructing LFs is more difficult than for, e.g., text tasks (cf.\ Section~\ref{sec:relatedwork}).
+Instead, we observe $m$ \textit{labeling functions} (LFs) $\Lambda \in \{0,\ldots, C\}^{n \times m}$ that provide imperfect estimates of $Y$ for a subset of the samples.
+These LFs vote on a sample $x_i$ to produce an estimate of the label $\lf_j(x_i) \in \{1,\ldots, C\}$ or abstain (i.e. no vote) with $0$.
+The goal is to combine the $m$ LF estimates into a pseudolabel $\hat{Y}$ that can be used to train a supervised model~\cite{ratner2016data}.
+While weak supervision and generative modeling function over a number of modalities, this work focuses on images.
+Note that LF construction for image tasks is more challenging than for text tasks (cf.\ Section~\ref{sec:relatedwork}).